AllenCellModeling/pytorch_integrated_cell/doc/training_notes.md

 # Training Tips and Thoughts

+### Compute

+Generally need a machine with a GPU `dgx-aics-dcp-001.corp.alleninstitute.org` is a good place to start

 ### General
 - For short training sessions (for debugging) utilize the cli command `--ndat`.
 This overwrites the number of data in the `data_provider` object for shorter epoch times.
 When used, it's generally set to 2x batch size.